 |- walking area|

-It hosts the Bermuda Government, with its many buildings, army of civil servants, large number of elected and appointed politicians, cruise and cargo ships.
+Hosts the Bermuda Government, with its many buildings, army of civil servants, large number of elected and appointed politicians.
 It is one of the two local container ports and the hub of Bermuda's international business administration.

 See image, right.
 He was British Lieutenant Governor and then full Governor here from 1788 to 1794 and got this municipality started.
 He was born in Dublin, Ireland, in 1734, as the fourth of seven children.
 His great grandfather was Sir Frederick Hamilton, Baron Paisley and Governor of Ulster, a position which necessitated a change of residence from Scotland to Ireland for the family and resulted in Henry's birth a century later.
 Henry's grandfather, Gustavus Hamilton, had a distinguished military career, was raised to the King's Privy Council and became Viscount Boyne in the Irish peerage.
 Henry's father was the third son of Viscount Boyle, a member of the Irish Parliament and Collector of the port of Queenstown (now Cork).